Getting a siphon started on a sump is easy if you understand the principles.

 That means that the water naturally wants to gravitate from the higher to the lower container.
-We can use this principle to easily remove the liquid from a raised aquarium, for example, to a bucket below.
+We can use this principle to easily remove the liquid from a raised-aquarium, for example, to a bucket below.

-silt too, without having to bucket it out.
-You don't need a pump requiring energy; nature will do it for you.
+In this particular instance we are going to use these principles to empty a dirty-sump of its rainwater harvest; leaves and silt too, without having to bucket it out.
+You do not need a pump requiring energy; nature will do it for you.

 The pressure in that pipe is dropping as we move from C to D, meaning that at the surface of the lower-container it is less than that in the liquid above.

 Because of the need to equalise the pressure, the water in the tube will be sucked down.

-But first it has to raise the sump morass over the hump; the weight of the water in the lower part of the pipe reduces the pressure in the upper region of the column above A.
+But first it has to raise the sump morass over the hump; the weight of the water in the lower part of the pipe reduces the pressure in the upper-region of the column above A.

-You can get around this in one of two ways.
+You can get around this in one of two-ways.

-That second method is a great deal easier very often.
+That second-method is a great deal easier very often.